Pumpapa/minimalmagic/content/SE/LanguageProcessing.md

 ```
 X=<someDataStructure>; Y=X;
 # This doesn't copy the data structure but rather Y points to the same structure
-# any change in the datastructure Y also changes X. This can lead to very subtle bugs
+# Any change in the data structure Y also changes X. This can lead to very subtle bugs
 ```

 In 1998 Ericsson announced the AXD301 telephone switch, containing over a million lines of Erlang, and reported to achieve a high availability of nine "9"s (source: wikipedia).
-That’s 99.9999999% uptime, less than 4 seconds per year downtime!
+That’s 99.9999999% uptime, less than 4 seconds per year of downtime!

 One key reason: immutability.
 Erlang data structures can not be changed.